avpinchuk/payara-jaeger-tracer/README.md

 ```sh
 mvn clean package
 ```
-To save a bit of time, you can skip tests by appending the skipTests flag to the install command like so:
+To save a bit of time, you can skip tests by appending the skipTests flag to the package command like so:

 ```sh
 mvn clean package -DskipTests
 ```

-Artifact resides under `assembly`/`target`.
+Artifact resides under `jaeger-tracer`/`target`.

 ### Configuration